TCLamnidis/BareBonesBash/README.md

 ```

 Now for one last move, here is a lesser-known trick.
 When using `cd` you can
 use a dash (`-`), to indicate 'my previous location'.
+This is useful since you
+ can move multiple directories with one `cd` command.
 So, now, to return to our
 home directory from the documents directory we can type:

 ```bash